-The question many business owners ask themselves, is how much should a professional website development project cost and what does one get for the price.
+The question many business owners ask themselves is how much should a professional website development project cost and what does one get for the price.

 So the first question we should ask ourselves should be: What makes a website professional?

 Different industries have different requirements.
-A website for a dental practice for instance has different requirements to that of an online retail store.
+A website for a dental practice, for instance, has different requirements to that of an online retail store.
 Designing websites for dentists, a web designer would make sure, the contact details are in the header section and easily accessible.
 The contact page should feature a Google map.
-An easy and user friendly appointment booking form should feature on the front page and encourage people to book an appointment without having to phone the dentist’s reception.
+An easy and user-friendly appointment booking form should feature on the front page and encourage people to book an appointment without having to phone the dentist’s reception.
 Being in the medical field, legal requirements play a big role too.
-Dentists for instance are obliged to display their profession, qualification and registration number on their website.
+Dentists, for instance, are obliged to display their profession, qualification and registration number on their website.

-A qualified web designer wraps his mind around features that are important in your specific industry, discuss them with you and implement them in your website.
+A qualified web designer wraps his mind around features that are important in your specific industry, discuss them with you and implement them on your website.
 A web designer should ideally be a big-picture thinker and keep your business objectives in mind during the entire web design process.

 Being a marketing consultant and web designer myself, I have seen quite a few web designs gone wrong.
 Often websites are designed in obsolete or custom made content management systems.
-Changes are difficult to implement and new functionalities can only be added at great cost, consulting the web design company, which designed the website in the first place.
+Changes are difficult to implement and new functionalities can only be added at great cost, contracting the web design company, which designed the website in the first place.

-SEO stands for search engine optimisation and covers everything that needs to be done to have your website show up next to your competitors websites on Google search results for your most relevant keywords.
+SEO stands for search engine optimisation and covers everything that needs to be done to have your website show up next to your competitor’s websites on Google search results for your most relevant keywords.
 Having a website domain on your business cards and letterheads is nice and looks professional, generating new business from outside town is even better.

 Having a website designed, you want to give it the best possible chance to get a spot in the top two pages of Google search.
 It is therefore important that your web designer has a background in search engine optimisation and does a full keyword analysis before starting with the web design.
 Optimising each and every page on your website based on a thorough keyword analysis will set you up for success.

 Offering marketing support for small and medium sized companies, One Click Media offers a small website (less than 5 pages) for 5000 Rand.
-A medium sized website development will set you back 15 000 Rand and large one can be anything from 25 000 upwards.
+A medium sized website development will set you back between 10 000 and 15 000 Rand and large website with complex functionalities can be anything from 25 000 upwards.